saliha54/sssv/README.md

 >**Fitigai** comes from a combination of fitness and Ikigai.Ikigai means that finding your meaning of life in Japanese philosophy

 > **Fitigai** application is about finding a sports coach near to you.The Fitigaï app makes it accessible to everyone to easily find a suitable coach.
 We payed attention to keyboard navigation, screen readability and color blindness.
 It is mobile friendly and available in several languages.

+>Our main goal was not to deliver fully-featured web application, but instead to create a minimum viable product in 4 weeks.
+We had to work in an environment where Covid-19 measures were in place.
+That means, we had to work remotely, but that shouldn't hamper our development process.
+In order to overcome the side-effects of remote working, we set-up daily working sessions between team members and used the benefit of collaborative coding.

 ---
 ## Index